VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart3Chapter01.md

 hardware, and all the top layer graphics operation are based on these abstract interfaces.
 The bottom layer code used to realize this abstract interface is called “graphics engine”, similar to the driver in an operating system.
-Using `GAL,` MiniGUI can run on may existed graphics function libraries, and can be readily port to other `POSIX` systems, only requiring to realize the new graphics engine according to our abstract layer interfaces.
+Using `GAL`, MiniGUI can run on may existed graphics function libraries, and can be readily port to other `POSIX` systems, only requiring to realize the new graphics engine according to our abstract layer interfaces.
 For example, in a system based on Linux, we can create general MiniGUI graphics engine based on Linux `FrameBuffer` driver.
-In fact, the native graphics engine included in MiniGUI 1.0.00 version is the graphics engine based on Linux `FrameBuffer.` Generally speaking, all the embedded systems based on Linux will provide `FrameBuffer` support so that the native graphics engine can be run on either a common `PC` or a special embedded system.
+In fact, the native graphics engine included in MiniGUI 1.0.00 version is the graphics engine based on Linux `FrameBuffer`.
+Generally speaking, all the embedded systems based on Linux will provide `FrameBuffer` support so that the native graphics engine can be run on either a common `PC` or a special embedded system.

 ### New `GAL`
-MiniGUI version 1.1.0 makes much improvement to `GAL` and `GDI,` introducing new `GAL` and `GDI` interfaces and functions.
+MiniGUI version 1.1.0 makes much improvement to `GAL` and `GDI`, introducing new `GAL` and `GDI` interfaces and functions.

-In the old `GAL` and `GDI` design, `GAL` can be considered as the graphics driver of `GDI,` and many graphics operations, for example drawing point, drawing line, filling rectangle, and bitmap operations, etc., are implemented through the corresponding function of `GAL.` The biggest problem of this design is `GDI` cannot be extended.
+In the old `GAL` and `GDI` design, `GAL` can be considered as the graphics driver of `GDI`, and many graphics operations, for example drawing point, drawing line, filling rectangle, and bitmap operations, etc., are implemented through the corresponding function of `GAL`.
+The biggest problem of this design is `GDI` cannot be extended.
 For example, in order to add the ellipse drawing function, it is needed to realize the ellipse painting function in each engine.
 Moreover, it is the clipping region, which `GDI` manages, while `GAL` engine is based on clipping rectangle.
 This method also causes that `GDI` function cannot optimize the painting.
-Therefore, in the interface design of new `GAL` and `GDI,` we make restriction to `GAL` interface, and make many graphics input functions which are previous completed by `GAL` engine to be completed in top layer `GDI` functions.
+Therefore, in the interface design of new `GAL` and `GDI`, we make restriction to `GAL` interface, and make many graphics input functions which are previous completed by `GAL` engine to be completed in top layer `GDI` functions.
 The function partition of New `GAL` (`NEWGAL`) and new `GDI` (`NEWGDI`) are as follow: